versus/terraform-switcher/README.md

 ## Installation

-`tfswitch` is available for MacOS and Linux based operating systems.
+`tfswitch` is available for MacOS and Linux based operating systems (Windows experemetal).

 ### Homebrew